Military Retirement in Georgia: Complete 2026 Tax Guide

 Who Gets Full Exemption in Georgia?

-Age 65+: Nearly all military retirees (E-7 through O-6) will have their entire military retirement tax-free:
+At any age, nearly all military retirees (E-7 through O-6) have their entire military retirement tax-free under the $65,000 exclusion:

 - E-9 with 20 years: ~$50,400/year (fully exempt)